anamariapanait10/StoreStockManagement/proiect/README.md

      - Shop

  - Actions:
-   - add/delete/ product to the stock of a deposit/shop
+   - add/delete a product
+   - sort products by name
+   - add/delete a category for products
-   - sort categories by parent category and names
+   - sort categories by parent category ids
-   - filter categories by parent category
+   - filter categories by parent name
+   - add/delete a deposit/shop
    - update product stock of a deposit/shop
    - check if a product is in stock for a deposit/shop
-   - add/remove a product category
+   - add/remove supplier
-   - order stock from a supplier to a deposit/shop
+   - order from a supplier to a deposit/shop
-   - cancel stock order from a supplier (if the transport didn't leave)
-   - make a transaction for a stock order
+   - make a transaction for an order
-   - add transport for a stock
-   - update product placement in a deposit/shop
-   - add/remove a deposit/shop
-   - add/remove a supplier

 ## Second stage requirements: